burakince/cloudflare-tunnel-example/README.md

 ## Install cloudflare tunnel to your raspberry pi cluster by helm chart

+Please run `./run.sh` command and it will deploy the solution to your target Kubernetes cluster.

+or

+Pelase copy your tunnel credential to files folder and run following command.

 ```
 helm upgrade --install \
   --namespace cloudflare \